awsdocs/aws-freertos-docs/doc_source/portingguide/porting-set-up-directory.md

 ## Configuring `FreeRTOSConfig.h`<a name="w3aab9c13b9"></a>

-After you have configured the directory structure of your Amazon FreeRTOS download, configure your board name in the `FreeRTOSConfig.h` configuration header file\.
+After you have configured the directory structure of your FreeRTOS download, configure your board name in the `FreeRTOSConfig.h` configuration header file\.

 **To configure your board name in `FreeRTOSConfig.h`**

-1. Open `<amazon-freertos>/vendors/<vendor>/boards/<board>/aws_tests/config_files/FreeRTOSConfig.h`\.
+1. Open `<freertos>/vendors/<vendor>/boards/<board>/aws_tests/config_files/FreeRTOSConfig.h`\.

 1. In the line `#define configPLATFORM_NAME "<Unknown>"`, change *<Unknown>* to match the name of your board\.